petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/filtering-search-results.md

 If you require custom filters on multiple nested fields in the same page, you must configure separate custom parameter names for each child query.
 See [Custom Filter Examples](./custom-filter-examples.md#boosting-matches-to-nested-fields) for an example.
 ```

-See [Boosting Matches to Nested Fields](custom-filter-examples.md#boosting-matches-to-nested-fields) for an example showing the use of a DDM Structure field with the Custom Filter widget.
+See [Boosting Matches to Nested Fields](custom-filter-examples.md#boosting-matches-to-nested-fields) for an example showing the use of a web content structure field with the Custom Filter widget.

 ## Related Content